CPC Practice Exam

 Our first set of tips focus on what you can do the night before to help you prepare for the day of your CPC exam.

 3. Map out your route to the test center the night before.
 If you are driving, take traffic into account, especially if you are driving during rush hour.
-If you really want to be thorough you can visit where the exam is going to be beforehand, so you know exactly where you are going the day of the test.
-Use your phone or the internet to check for traffic updates before leaving, in case you need to take an alternate route.

-Once you’ve taken all the necessary steps you can to be prepared for exam day, our next group of tips will help you concentrate on how to get your best night’s sleep, which is critical for being sharp and alert during your CPC exam.
+Once you’ve taken all the necessary steps you can to be prepared for exam day, our next group of tips will help you concentrate on how to get your best night’s sleep, which is critical to being sharp and alert during your CPC exam.

 5. Make sure you give yourself your usual amount of sleep, preferably at least 7-8 hours.
 You may find you need even more sleep.
 Pay attention to how much you sleep in the days before the exam, and how many hours it takes for you to feel refreshed.
-This will allow you to be as sharp as possible during the CPC test and make fewer mistakes.

 6. Set your alarm early enough that you have plenty of time to have a well-balanced breakfast and avoid rushing in the morning to get ready.
-Rushing tends to get your sympathetic nervous system going, and you risk mentally fatiguing yourself by the start of the test.

 7. Don’t use sedatives like Benadryl or NyQuil to fall asleep.
 These medications often remain in your body long after you have taken them, meaning you will still be drowsy during the exam and potentially up to 24 hours after taking them.